CompareAudionotes vs MacWhisper

 Choose : Audionotes

-Why? : MacWhisper has no cloud library, no cross-device sync, and no tagging, Audionotes stores every note with full-text search, folders, and mobile access.
+Why? : MacWhisper has no cloud library, no cross-device sync, and no tagging — Audionotes stores every note with full-text search, folders, and mobile access.

 Pricing and value

-Billed Annually - $99.99/year
+Billed Annually — $129.99/year

 One time payment

-2. MacWhisper is a one-time purchase at ~€39–$79.99 with no subscription required.
+• MacWhisper is a one-time purchase with no recurring subscription — cheaper over time if transcription is the only need.

 Known limitations